YoniChechik/AI_is_Math/docs/pages/meetup.md

 # Course meetup

-This course is currently given weekly at google campus (small class), Ha-Umanim St 12, Tel Aviv-Yafo, **each sunday at 18:30-20:30**.
+This course is currently given weekly at Google for startups campus (small class- fifth floor), Ha-Umanim St 12, Tel Aviv-Yafo, **each sunday at 18:30-20:30**.
+- 3 mins. walk from Hashlom train-station.
+- Bikes and scooters can only be parked outside of the building.

 If you want to participate, please fill the form corresponding to the wanted classes you will join: